patonlab/DvTE/README.md

 ## Synopsis:

-Workflow and protocol for recording dynamic vertical triplet energies (DvTEs) based on the following pre-print (Link).
+Workflow and protocol for recording dynamic vertical triplet energies (DvTEs) based on the following preprint (Link).

 The code is based on two main packages:

-1) Dynamic Vertical Triplet Energy Generation (DvTEGen) which prepares input files for quantum mechanical (QM) calculations from input molecular dynamics (MD) trajectory files
+Dynamic Vertical Triplet Energy Generation (DvTEGen) which prepares input files for quantum mechanical (QM) calculations from input molecular dynamics (MD) trajectory files.

-2) Dynamic Vertical Triplet Energies Processor (DvTEProc) which analyses the output QM files to provide a prediction of molecular triplet energies.
+Dynamic Vertical Triplet Energy Processor (DvTEProc) which analyses the output QM files to provide predictions of molecular triplet energies.

-The code is currently designed to work with the Gaussian16 environment with plans for integration with other QM packages such as ORCA and QChem.
-Currently the user is required to provide dynamic trajectories and execute separately the QM calculations, however future plans include development of a complete automated workflow for the UNIX environment.
+The code is currently designed to work with the Gaussian16 environment, with plans for integration with other QM packages such as ORCA and QChem.
+Currently, the user is required to provide dynamic trajectories and execute the QM calculations separately; however, future plans include the development of a complete automated workflow for the UNIX environment.

 ## Dynamic Vertical Triplet Energy Generation (DvTEGen)

-Description: This Jupyter Notebook processes the inputed quasiclassical molecular dynamics simulations to generate inpute files for vertical triplet energies calculations, using a selected number of frames.
+Description: This Jupyter Notebook processes the inputted quasiclassical molecular dynamics simulations to generate input files for vertical triplet energy calculations, using a selected number of frames.

 Instructions:

 1) Files Preparation:

-Before intiating the code, the necessary quasiclasical MD trajecotries need to be computed.
-The code works with any trajectory file, however testing has been mainly performed using the MILO package developed by the Ess group (link) which is interfaced with Guassian16.
-This workflow can be form of MD simulations such as force fields, semiempirical methods (e.g. GNF2-xTB) and Density Functional Theory (DFT) as well as other methods.
-Currenly benchmaking has only performed usign quasiclassical MD at the M06-2X/MIDI! level of theory which we recommmend for use.
+Before initiating the code, the necessary quasiclassical MD trajectories need to be computed.
+The code works with any trajectory file, however, testing has been primarily performed using the MILO package developed by the Ess group (link) which is interfaced with Gaussian16.
+This workflow can be in the form of MD simulations such as force fields, semiempirical methods (e.g., GFN2-xTB), and Density Functional Theory (DFT), as well as other methods.
+Currently, benchmarking has only been performed using quasiclassical MD at the M06-2X/MIDI! level of theory, which we recommend for use.

-Recommendations based on current available benchmarkig:
+Recommendations based on current available benchmarking:

 ```
 Package: MILO